Preparedness and survival for the disabled and elderly is a topic we don’t hear much about. But it’s definitely important.

-I rarely mention it because, whether you’re disabled or not, there are similar steps we all need to take for preparedness.
+I rarely mention it on this site because, whether you’re disabled or not, there are similar steps we all need to take for preparedness.
 For example, we should all have extra emergency supplies, storage food and clean water to drink.

-Judy currently hosts three different weekly Internet radio programs.
+Judy hosts weekly Internet radio programs.
 She and her husband are also quite involved with their church.